 John: And we want to encourage you to donate today.
 Save a baby’s life today, by calling 800, the letter A, and the word FAMILY – 800-232-6459.
 And right now, when you give a donation of, let’s say $60, that’s going to be doubled.
 We have a matching gift program going on right now.

 Jim: Even better, John!

 John: We have some donors who stepped up and said, “This is a moment in the culture to make a difference.
 We want to encourage people.”
 So give today and know that your gift will be doubled.
 That’ll be two babies that you’re able to save today.
 Again, our number – 800, the letter A, and the word FAMILY.
 Or online, you can donate.
 And that can be a one-time gift or – I hope – a monthly gift, if you can.
 Our website is focusonthefamily.com/broadcast.
-And when you make that gift, either monthly or one-time, we’ll send a copy of Walter’s great book, Black and Pro-Life in America.
+And when you make that gift, either monthly or one-time, we’ll send a copy of Walter’s great book,.
 It chronicles his story, and it will inspire you to be strong in your faith and to stand up for life.

 Jim: In fact, John and Walter, one great thing that’s coming up May 4th is our Alive from New York event, where we’re inviting people to come.
 You have to register at the website, at Focus on the Family.
 But we’re gonna have great speakers.
 We’re going to show 4D third-trimester ultrasounds…

 Walter: Wow.
 All right.

 Jim: I’d like you to come and be my guest if we can work that out.